dstroot/react-instagram/README.md

 * Uses netlify's tools to operate a local dev environment for our lambda function
   * Run `yarn lambda` in one terminal session
   * Run `yarn start` in another
 * Uses React suspense.
 Using react-query we can call our API with suspense support.
+However we don't want any fallback UI so this was a bit strange.
+In any case it seem to make thngs faster overall.
+* We **preload** the API call in the head so the site is faster.
+See index.html in /public.

 ### Resources